mabbasiazad/portfolio/content/posts/diffusion_model/index.md

 +++
-title = 'Easy-to-Follow Intuition & Math Behind Diffusion Models' date = 2023-11-29T20:03:37-05:00
+title = 'Easy-to-Follow Intuition & Math for Diffusion Models' date = 2023-11-29T20:03:37-05:00
+author= ["Mehdi Azad"]
 summary = "Diffusion models are defined as a Markov chain of diffusion steps that slowly add random noise to data.
 Then, they learn to reverse the diffusion process to construct desired data samples from the noise.
 I have tried to process the math underlying these models in a concise and organized manner."
 +++

-# Easy-to-Follow Intuition & Math Behind Diffusion Models

 # Introduction